ghc/ghc/docs/users_guide/phases.rst

        Additionally, ``foreign export``\ ed Haskell functions may be called from multiple OS threads simultaneously.
 See :ref:`ffi-threads`.

+.. ghc-flag:: -non-threaded
+    :shortdesc: Use the non-threaded runtime
+    :type: dynamic
+    :category: linking

+    Switch to the non-threaded version of the runtime.

 .. ghc-flag:: -eventlog
     :shortdesc: Enable runtime event tracing